Du Du A: Cooperations and other activities

 Dejan Kostić played bass guitar on Šarlo Akrobata song "Pazite na decu" ("Take Care of the Children"), released on the band's only album Bistriji ili tuplji čovek biva kad...
 (Brighter or Dumber a Man Gets When...).
 He played guitar, bass guitar and percussion on Bebi Dol's single "Rudi" and album Ruže i krv (Roses and Blood).

 Zoran Zagorčić graduated from the Belgrade Faculty of Medicine, after which he dedicated himself to alternative medicine and literary translation.
+Under the pseudonym Dudu Vudu he rapped on The Master Scratch Band 1984 album Degout.
 In the mid-1990s he performed with Električni Orgazam and took part in the recording of their album Zašto da ne!
 (Why Not!).
 He died on 3 November 1998 from injuries caused by a car accident.
 A year later, a book of his poems entitled Stakleno jezero (Glass Lake) was published.
 During the same year, the album Fetish was released, featuring a choice of songs he recorded but never presented to the public.
-All of the material on the album were written by Zagorčić, with the exception of English and Spanish language lyrics, written by Nina Živančević and Manuel Villanueva respectively.
-The album featured Dejan Kostić on guitar and former Du Du A member Zoran Radomirović "Švaba" on bass guitar, as well as Massimo Savić on vocals, Ivan Pajević on guitar and Bebi Dol on backing vocals.
+All of the material on the album was written by Zagorčić, with the exception of English and Spanish language lyrics, written by Nina Živančević and Manuel Villanueva respectively.
+The album featured Dejan Kostić on guitar and Električni Orgazam member Zoran Radomirović "Švaba" on bass guitar, as well as Massimo Savić on vocals, Ivan Pajević on guitar and Bebi Dol on backing vocals.

 Legacy

-The Serbian alternative rock band Svi na Pod! covered the song "Afrikanac iz Beograda" in 2008.
+The Serbian alternative rock band Svi na Pod! released a cover of the song "Afrikanac iz Beograda" on their 2011 album Prvi!
+(First!).

 The song "Znaš li devojku" appeared on the 95th place of the B92 Top 100 Domestic Songs list polled by the listeners of Radio B92 in 2006.